Peppar/llvm-C65-sfc-example/README.txt

 Very simple example using the 65816 LLVM backend with Clang to compile to an SFC (SNES/Super Nintendo) cartridge ROM.

-The backend outputs to the WLAK format, compatible with WLA DX.
+The backend outputs to the WLA library format, compatible with WLA DX.
 Since the backend does not have its own linker, we have to download and use wlalink for this purpose.
 We also use wla-65816 since it has some very handy macros for defining SFC headers.